apache/dubbo-website/content/en/docs3-v2/golang-sdk/quickstart/quickstart_triple_with_customize.md

 ```
 ## 3. more

 It can be found that we use nacos for the registration center.
 Of course, we can also use other registration centers.
-For more usage methods, you can refer to samples [[dubbo-go-samples]](../../samples/samples_repo/)
+For more usage methods, you can refer to [Registry](/en/docs3-v2/golang-sdk/tutorial/develop/registry/)